-NHA request ratepayers be given a role in the determination of the ability of regulated utilities and public power to pay financial penalties.
+NHA request impacts on electricity rates be given consideration in the determination of the ability of regulated utilities and public power to pay financial penalties.

 In General

 NHA requests DSOD continue to coordinate closely with FERC D2SI.
 Where FERC and DSOD regulations differ, DSOD should consider the dual obligations of the owner when determining whether the owner is working in good faith.